Abdominal Aortic Aneurysm

 What are the symptoms of an abdominal aortic aneurysm?

-About 3 out of 4 abdominal aortic aneurysms don't cause symptoms.
+In most cases, abdominal aortic aneurysms don't cause symptoms.
 An aneurysm may be found by an X-ray, CT scan, or MRI that was done for other reasons.
 Since an AAA may not have symptoms, it's called the silent killer.
 It may rupture before being diagnosed.

 Pain is the most common symptom of an abdominal aortic aneurysm.
 The pain linked to an AAA may be found in the abdomen, chest, lower back, or groin area.
 The pain may be severe or dull.
 Sudden, severe pain in the back or abdomen may mean the aneurysm is about to burst.
 This is a life-threatening medical emergency.